“This post may contain affiliate links. Please read my disclosure for more info.

 I’d bet if you asked 50 people in their 30’s and 40’s whether their current career aligns with what they truly feel they were meant to do, the majority would probably say no.

 And many of them probably have a mortgage to pay, a big car payment, and $5000 in credit card bills.
 Getting some training to move to a more fulfilling line of work would require money that’s already committed to a mountain of debt.

 And after work, their schedules may be full with yard work, the gym, the PTA meeting or their kid’s track meet.

 Having no money and no time is a trap we think is temporary.

 Until you realize that two decades have slipped by, and you still haven’t taken that trip.
 You’re still at that job you can’t stand.
 And you’re still unable to save money because of the house full of furniture you’re paying off.

 So, being an Essentialist doesn’t mean settling for less than what you deserve.

-It means carefully defining what it is that you want.
-Whatever it is that’ll benefit you at this point.
+It means carefully defining what you want.
+Whatever it is that’ll benefit your life at this point.
 Then using that as your measuring stick to filter out the things that don’t help you move in that direction.